olivergiles/bbcgoodfood-scraper/README.md

-# BBC good foor scraper
+# BBC good food scraper

 -Scrapy crawl spides for getting out either all of the everyday categories or every website on the recipe